Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Northern Territory: there is no limit but gatherings of more than 100 will be required to complete a Covid-19 checklist.

-ACT: weddings and funerals can have up to 25 guests regardless of venue size, and up to 100 can attend weddings or funerals, as long as there is no more than one person every 4 sq m.
+ACT: up to 500 guests can attend weddings or funerals, as long as there is no more than one person every 4 sq m.
 Dancing at weddings is permitted.

 Can I go to my place of worship?